Dynamic Vertex Buffers in XNA

 End.
 This forces the buffer to be drawn to the current device.
 The

 Flush method calls DrawUserPrimitives method when

 End is called or when the buffer has no room for new vertices.
 If there is no room, the buffer is written to the device, it is reset, and the pending vertices are added.

 For a complete code listing, download the Primitives Sample from the XNA Creators Club Online Web site.

 Dynamically Rendering a Persistent Set of Primitives

 The Particle 3D Sample, located on the XNA Creators Club Online Web site, implements a dynamic vertex buffer that contains custom vertices with a limited lifespan.
-Particles are added and removed by the application to a fixed length buffer.
-The active subset of vertices are rendered dynamically by the custom shader of the sample.
+The application adds particles and removes them to a fixed length buffer.
+The custom shader of the sample renders the active subset of vertices dynamically.

 Because particles have a limited lifespan, the sample code must manage the vertex buffer in real time.
 The